-Working with you and your team, I help plan and implement enhanced PhD programs that foster stronger connections within non-academic partners.
+Working with you and your team, Richard helps plan and implement enhanced PhD programs that foster stronger connections within non-academic partners.
 Programs that foster diverse career pathways, yet encourage graduants to maintain connections to their PhD supervisor.
 Further promoting non-academic collaborations beyond the PhD.

-I’ve been involved in the proposal, establishment and operation of more than 10 research institutes and centres.
+Dr Richard Huysmans has been involved in the proposal, establishment and operation of more than 10 research institutes and centres.
 Somehow they’ve all been funded!
-If you want to build something new, I reckon I am the person for you.
+If you want to build something new, Richard is the person for you.